"A man ought to read just as inclination leads him, for what he reads as a task will do him little good."—Samuel Johnson

 Erika Krouse

 Krouse's story collection, Come Up and See Me Sometime, was a critical success (that I enjoyed) in 2001, but we all know that means little in the way of remuneration for an author.
 After it's published she's still working temp jobs to cover the bills and give herself time to write.
-A chance encounter with a lawyer in a bookstore, when to his surprise he impulsively confesses his personal feelings about his work and life, results in him asking her to come work for him.
+A chance encounter with a lawyer in a bookstore, during which, to his surprise, he impulsively confesses to her his personal feelings about his work and life, results in him asking her to come work for him.
 It seems she's always been someone that people want to tell their secrets to, and he needs a private investigator for his prosecution of a group of university football players for rape.
 Krouse is a success at the job, but is haunted by the memory of how a family member sexually assaulted her as a child.
 It's part of her motivation for wanting to help with the case, but it's also a great weight on her life, on her relationship with her family and with her partner, on her work, and ultimately on this memoir.
 It can be bleak reading.
 It's worth it, though, if you can hang in there for her insight into detective work and her breathtaking descriptions of the Colorado landscape.

 18 July 2022